| | | | | | |

 • Paint the types of clouds!
 Use white puffy paint and cotton balls or Q-tips to paint clouds on blue paper.

-• Keep a cloud journal and record the clouds you see in the sky at the same time each day!
+• Keep a cloud journal and record the clouds you see in the sky simultaneously each day!

 Pin